vaimo/composer-patches/README.md

 ```

 The first dependency version will be used for the bundled patches {{version}} value.

+Note that using bundled patches may cause massive re-applying of patches for certain modules when they
+change due to the architecture of this plugin, which relies on re-installing the targeted packages to
+avoid potential errors that might be caused by the package's code being in an unexpected/tampered state.

 ## Patches: defining patches with strict path strip level